Mark Millar (footballer): Career

 Millar started his career with Celtic.
 In 2009, Millar moved on a six-month loan to Hungarian Nemzeti Bajnokság I club Újpest.

 Millar signed for First Division side Falkirk in June 2010, he signed on a two-year contract and Falkirk said that two SPL clubs were interested in him.
 On 21 September 2011, he scored a 90th minute freekick in the League Cup to give Falkirk a 3–2 win over Rangers.
 The 2011–12 season was very successful for Millar as he was one of Falkirk's best players.
 With his contract expiring at the end of the season he attracted interest from several clubs, including Premier League team Swansea City.
+On deadline day, Millar was subjected of a bid from EFL Championship side Blackpool, an offer rejected by the Bairns.
 On 1 April 2012, he played for Falkirk in their 1–0 win over Hamilton in the 2012 Scottish Challenge Cup final.

 Millar agreed to sign for Scottish Premier League club Dundee United for the 2012–13 season.
 Manager Peter Houston said that he thought United had signed the two best players in the First Division in Millar and Michael Gardyne of Ross County.
 He also said that he thought Millar was a different type of player to what United already had and that he would become a fans' favourite due to his style of play.